-We don't consider resulting objects to be the end goal but rather as frozen moments in an ongoing development.
-By doing such projects we learn a lot about what robots can and can’t do.
-In a way this installation contributes to our aspiration to develop a very practical, multi purpose, low cost, robotic manufacturing unit that could be operational anywhere in the world.
-We believe a hybrid form of digital fabrication and local crafts is the future of a more democratic design world and with the help of new technologies we hope in a few years everyone can afford good design that’s locally fabricated for local prices.”
+We don’t consider the resulting objects to be the end goal, but see them as frozen moments in an ongoing development.
+Projects like this teach us a lot about what robots can and cannot do.
+In a way this installation contributes to our aspiration to develop a very practical, multipurpose, low cost, robotic manufacturing unit that can operate anywhere in the world.
+We believe a hybrid form of digital fabrication and local crafts is the future of a more democratic design world, and with the help of new technologies we hope that in a few years everyone will be able to afford good design that is locally fabricated.

 The Digitals Matter tables are part of the permanent collection of the Groninger Museum, NL.